Double-Dot-Interactive/bevy_animations/book/src/chapter_9.md

 # SingleFrameAnimation

-[SingleFrameAnimation](https://docs.rs/bevy_animations/latest/bevy_animations/struct.SingleFrameAnimation.html) can be a usefull animation for when you have specific stages of an animation.
+[SingleFrameAnimation](https://docs.rs/bevy_animations/latest/bevy_animations/struct.SingleFrameAnimation.html) can be a useful animation for when you have specific stages of an animation.
 Jump, fall, and land animations are examples where a [SingleFrameAnimation](https://docs.rs/bevy_animations/latest/bevy_animations/struct.SingleFrameAnimation.html) would be used.
-All of them could be 1 frame but there time at which they happen can vary drastically based off of the user input.
+All of them could be 1 frame but there time at which they happen can vary drastically based on the user input.

 The configuration properties for this animation are